Portshift/escher-client/README.md

 # escher-client
-client for communicating with the managemnt
+client for communicating with the management